meglenchev/personalBlog/personal-blog/README.md

 - [x] When changing the path, returns the scroll to the starting position
 - [x] Home: Add a dynamic title and change a `link` to `a`
 - [x] Add a dynamic title
+- [x] Stripping spaces at the end and beginning depending on the field